RooSoft/bitcoinlib/guides/tutorial/tutorial-private-key.md

 depending on the level of security you're after.
 These will introduce either 2¹³² or 2²⁶⁴ possibilities, depending on the number of rolls.

-Here is an example of private key creation.
+To get to a private key creation, we first need a mnemonic phrase.
+Dice rolls will thus be converted into words.
+These two notations are equivalent.
 Note here that every dice roll value has been reduced by 1 so that values range from 0 to 5.

 ```elixir
 alias BitcoinLib.Key.HD.{Entropy, MnemonicSeed}